President of UMNO

 The President of the United Malays National Organisation or President of UMNO (Malay: Presiden Pertubuhan Kebangsaan Melayu Bersatu or Presiden UMNO) is the highest position of the largest and oldest party in Malaysia.
 Since 30 June 2018, the office has been held by Ahmad Zahid Hamidi.

+Structure

-The President of the United Malays National Organisation is supported by a deputy president who, since 2018, has been Mohamad Hasan.
+The President of the United Malays National Organisation is supported by a deputy president, who has been Mohamad Hasan since 2018.
 Furthermore, the president is supported by three vice presidents, currently holding by Wan Rosdy Wan Ismail, Mohamed Khaled Nordin and Johari Abdul Ghani.

-Presidents of the United Malays National Organisation
+Political significance

-With the exceptions of Ahmad Zahid Hamidi and Onn Jaafar, every Presidents of UMNO served as the Prime Minister of Malaysia from August 1957 to May 2018 and a Vice President of UMNO (Ismail Sabri Yaakob) served as the Prime Minister from August 2021 to November 2022.
+With the exceptions of Ahmad Zahid Hamidi and Onn Jaafar, every presidents of UMNO served as the Prime Minister of Malaysia from August 1957 to May 2018, while a vice president of UMNO, (Ismail Sabri Yaakob) also served as the Prime Minister from August 2021 to November 2022.